Tobitakyū Station

 Tobitakyū Station (飛田給駅, Tobitakyū-eki) is a passenger railway station located in the city of Chōfu, Tokyo, Japan, operated by the private railway operator Keio Corporation.
 It serves as the main train station for access to Ajinomoto Stadium, home of J. League football teams F.C.
 Tokyo and Tokyo Verdy.

 Lines

-Tobitakyū Station is served by the Keio Line, and is located 17.7 kilometers from the starting point of the line at Shinjuku Station.
+Tobitakyū Station is served by the Keiō Line, and is located 17.7 kilometers from the starting point of the line at Shinjuku Station.

+Rapid and Local trains stop at the station regularly.
+During events at Ajinomoto Stadium, service is extended to Semi Express, Express, and Special Express trains to provide access to the facility.

 Station layout

 This station has a side platform and an island platform with an elevated station building.

 Platforms

 History

 The station opened on 1 September 1916.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 28,284 passengers daily.

 The passenger figures (boarding passengers only) for previous years are as shown below.